 4.1.
 The SCC will abide by their developed Code of Conduct, which has to be approved by the board, as per legislation;

 4.2.
-The SCC will hold a minimum of eight meetings annually.
-Of the eight meetings, one will be the Annual Meeting;
+The SCC will hold a minimum of five meetings annually in addition to the Annual General Meeting;

 4.3.
 SCC meetings are not the forum to discuss, consider or provide advice about complaints or about personal, confidential information about students, parents, teachers or other staff of the school;